Some development projects in Commerce City require involvement and oversight from entities other than the city government.

 New development must also be approved by the applicable fire district in the area.
 Contact the local fire district its review process.
 There are three fire districts serving parts of Commerce City, although most of the city is served by the South Adams County Fire Department.

 6050 Syracuse Street, Commerce City, CO 80022 (next to the Commerce City Civic Center)

 500 S. 4th Avenue, 3rd Floor, Brighton, CO 80601

 26900 E. Colfax Avenue #52, Aurora, CO 80018

 There are two school districts within Commerce City.
 Contact the applicable district for information on additional development and/or impact fees.

 Metro Districts are established, typically by developers, to finance the infrastructure necessary to support a new subdivision.
 The functions of a metropolitan district can include both the construction and the ongoing operation and maintenance of public improvements.
 A metropolitan district has various financial powers including the power to tax and/or assess fees for the services it provides and to issue tax-exempt bonds to help pay for public improvements.

-Learn more about Metro Districts
+Residents: Learn about taxes levied by Metro Districts

 General Improvement Districts (GID)

 General Improvement Districts (GIDs) are local taxing entities created for the purpose of constructing, operating or maintaining specific public improvements or certain services within the district.